 How to Make a Blanket Scarf

-1. Purchase 2-2.5 yards of flannel fabric (the flannel printing is on both sides).
+1. Purchase 2-2.5 yards of flannel fabric (make sure the flannel printing is on both sides).

-2. Using the patterned flannel edge as a guide, trim the edges of each side of your scarf with a pair of sewing scissors (these are what I have) to expose the edge.
+2. Using the patterned flannel edge as a guide (on the edges of the fabric), trim the edges of each side of your scarf with a pair of sewing scissors (these are what I have) to expose the cut edges.

 How to Tie Your Two Yard Blanket Scarf